 …Faith means admitting that [good works] are woefully insufficient, and trusting Christ alone…Faith means acknowledging that your heart is not good at all, and trusting Christ alone.
 To put it another way, it means jumping off the edge of the pool and saying, “Jesus, if you don’t catch me, I’m done.
 I’ve no other hope, no other savior.
 Save me, Jesus, or I die.
 That is faith.”

 Contrary to the Calvinist teaching of pre-faith regeneration, Gilbert speaks of faith as something that precedes regeneration and salvation.
 Contrary to the Calvinist view that faith must be given to the elect as a gift lest their believing be meritorious, Gilbert presents it as something the sinner must do in and of themselves.
-Faith is the sinner’s response to the gospel and brings about the appropriation of Christ’s work of salvation on his behalf to himself, or, otherwise described as entrance into the kingdom.
-God designed the receiving and application to the sinner of his saving work to be by faith – a faith that is a willed decision that comes from the sinner themselves.
+Faith is the sinner’s response to the gospel and brings about the appropriation of Christ’s work of salvation on his behalf to himself which is described as entrance into the kingdom.
+God designed the receiving and application to the sinner of his saving work to be by faith – a faith that is a non-meritorious, willed decision that comes from the sinner themselves.

 Gilbert is emphatic when he states,